 There is a Bar in the Junior Common Room with a club licence, all hall residents being members of the Club.
 It is open 8pm-10.30pm daily, (11pm on Fridays and Saturdays) for club members and their guests.
 Alcoholic and non-alcoholic drinks are available and you can pay by cash or card.
 In order to comply with our licensing rules you will need to show your Ucard to be served in the bar.
 You may bring guests to the bar but they must be signed in (ask the bar staff for the guest book).
 The Junior Common Room is open during the day and there is table football and a pool table in here.
 Pool cues are available to borrow from behind the bar during opening hours.
 There is also WiFi in here.

 A Computer Room is available 24 hours a day for use by members of the hall.
-The door code is available from Reception and must be signed for.
+The door code is available from the Student Support Centre.
 There are two fixed computers plus WiFi in here and the printer is networked to allow students to print from their accounts.
-Paper is supplied for printing; please ask in the Hall Office or Reception if more is required.
 Any problems with the equipment need to be reported to IT Services and the details to do this are on the wall in the Computer Room.

 The hall chapel was built through the benefaction of Dame Monica Wills.
-It is part of this hall, but is used also by members of other Stoke Bishop halls.
+It is part of this hall, but is used also by members of other North Village residences.
 Services are held during term time, and the chapel is also kept quiet for personal meditation at certain times each week.
 It is also available for personal or group music practice.
 In 2008 through the generosity of the Wills Hall Association a pipe organ was installed in the Chapel, and is available for music practice, as are a grand piano and a harpsichord, stored in the side chapel.
-Please speak to the Warden before using the harpsichord or organ.

 You can book the following rooms to use for meetings and certain events: the Old Court Lounge, the Quiet Room, the XYZ Study Room, the Chapel and the Book Room.
 Please see the Accommodation Manager for further information.